-Determine the sequence in which issues should be discussed
+4. Determine the sequence in which issues should be discussed

 Conversely, we found skilled people are more likely to ask the other party for the reasons behind their position.
 Seeking reasons in this way may help them to undermine the other party’s position if they are injudicious enough to put forward a weak argument.

 Our observations show that logic is not persuasive.
 If you don’t believe us just watch an adult arguing with a child.
 The adult will present all the logical arguments while the child simply keeps repeating that they want something.
 The result, all too often, is that the adult gives in and the child gets what they want.